- To understand what tree and forest health is and why forest health is important.

 - disease-causing pathogens,

 - human activity, among others.

-While some disturbance is natural and part of a healthy forest, too much disturbance or changes in frequency, timing, or severity of disturbances can have negative impacts on our views of healthy trees and healthy forests.
+While some disturbance is natural and is part of a healthy forest, too much disturbance or changes in frequency, timing, or severity of disturbances can have negative impacts on our views of healthy trees and healthy forests.

 In Alaskan forests, insect outbreaks, pathogens, wind events, and fires are common disturbance types.
 These disturbances can be normal and healthy in the forests; however, large-scale events such as the spruce beetle outbreak of the 1990’s on the Kenai Peninsula and the Copper River Valley, can be devastating.

 An invasive species is a species that is not native to the ecosystem and whose introduction causes or is likely to cause economic or environmental harm or harm to human, animal, or plant health (Executive Order 13112).
 Invasive species have the potential to establish and spread in new environments for a variety of reasons.

 This video explains why invasive species are successful and how they can impact the environment.

 Invasive species can be transported to new areas in many different ways.
 Often invasive species are first brought to the country through the shipment of goods.
 Invasive forest pests can travel to new locations in living plants for the plant trade, wood packaging material including crates and pallets, and as general hitchhikers on a variety of items.

 Once established in the country, firewood is a common way that invasive forest pests can be moved to new locations.
 Firewood can harbor different life stages of pests under the bark or within the wood where they are difficult to detect.
 Insect eggs can also be present on firewood and go undetected.
 If unburned firewood is left in a new location, the pests may have the opportunity to complete their lifecycle and emerge to infest nearby trees.